 - diagnosis leading to the surgery or treatment

-- recommendations using disability guidelines for two criteria above
+- recommendations using disability guidelines for the two criteria above

 Note: RPL may be awarded for a duration different from the incapacity noted by the physician.